aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 *Note:* YARN stands for Yet Another Resource Negotiator and is the default cluster manager that ships with Hadoop.
 1. Login to your CS167 machine.
-2. Among your group memebers that are present in lab, choose the node with the smallest number as the master node.
+2. Among your group members that are present in lab, choose the node with the smallest number as the master node.
 3. Configure Hadoop to run MapReduce programs with YARN.
 Edit the file `$HADOOP_HOME/etc/hadoop/mapred-site.xml` and add the following part.

     ```xml